alchemy-fr/Phraseanet/README.md

 We provide a Dockerfile docker-compose deployment

 Use ```COMPOSE_FILE``` env variables for composing this deployment.

-By default COMPOSE_FILE is set for deploying a test stack including containers
+By default COMPOSE_FILE is set for deploying a test stack including containers.

-    ```
     phraseanet_db_1
     phraseanet_elasticsearch_1
     phraseanet_gateway_1